-The Class D Members, Class F Members and Class G Members will have no right to participate in the management of the Company.
+The Investor Members will have no right to participate in the management of the Company.

 Under the Operating Agreement, Members have no right to participate in the management of the Company.
 The management of the business and affairs of the Company will be vested exclusively in the Manager and an Investor Member will have no right to participate in many decisions which may materially affect the value of his, her or its investment.
 The Operating Agreement provides the Class A Member with the exclusive right to appoint the Manager and to replace the Manager involuntarily.
-As the Interests consist solely of Class D Membership Interests, Class F Membership Interests and Class G Membership Interests.
-Subscribers to this Offering will not have any of these rights.
+As the Interests consist solely of Class D Membership Interests, Class F Membership Interests, Class G Membership Interests, Class J Membership Interests, Class K Membership Interests and Class M Membership Interests, holders of such Interests will not have any of these rights.
 Accordingly, a Subscriber should not purchase any Interests unless he, she or it is willing to entrust all aspects of the management of the Company to the Manager.

-Other than payment of Operating Preferred Returns and redemption payments, the Class D Members, Class F Members and Class G Members shall not be entitled to receive any additional allocation of the Company's revenues, expenses and distribution of any additional cash from the Company.
+Other than payment of Operating Preferred Returns and redemption payments, the Investor Members shall not be entitled to receive any additional allocation of the Company's revenues, expenses and distribution of any additional cash from the Company.